vuhaininh/github-management/README.md

 # Installation Guide
 Application runs well on Chrome, Firefox, Microsoft Edge.
-I do not Mac so cannot test with Safari (Apple does not support Safari in Windows for years).
+I do not have Mac so cannot test with Safari (Apple does not support Safari in Windows for years).

 I do not have paid organization git hub so I ignored the toggle/filter private/public part